CONTRA EQUUS NIVEUS: VOL. IV

 Hexagon Press would like to thank each of the participating writers for their contributions, without whom, our concept would never have been granted its form.

-James Bradley & Brittany Ham live in San Francisco where they co-edit and publish Hexagon Press.
+James Bradley & Brittany Ham live and write and have their being in San Francisco, CA.

 Marcella Durand’s chapbook, Rays of the Shadow, a collection of interlinked poems based on the alexandrine, is forthcoming this February from Tent Editions.
 Another chapbook, The Garden of M., translated by Olivier Brossard into French, will be published in a bilingual edition this December by Joca Seria Editions.
 She is currently a mentor in the Poetry Project’s Emerge-Surface-Be program and is translating Michele Metail’s book-length poem, Les horizons du sol (Earth’s Horizons).